 March 21 is a public holiday in Iraq to mark celebration of the Kurdish New Year – Nowruz.
 This year, the Iraqi government declared Thursday, March 22 also a public holiday.
 It’s therefore a long weekend for us.
-We decided to visit the National Museum of Iraq, also known as the Iraq Museum on Thursday.
+We decided to visit the National Museum of Iraq, aka the Iraqi Museum on Thursday.